sachaamm/unity-http-listener/README.md

      - NO : Go to "Import unity-http-listener in any Unity version as a package"
  - NO : Go to "Import unity-http-listener in any Unity version as a package"

+**IN ANY CASE :**  You will need to copy the [http-listener-config file](https://github.com/sachaamm/unity-http-listener/blob/main/http-listener-config.json). in the Assets parent folder ( at the root of your project )

 ## Import unity-http-listener as a submodule in a git repository